 A success story

-Having the birds visiting the loch was a great nature story.
+Having the birds visiting the loch was a great success story.
 Sadly, they’ve not been back for a few years now.
-I do know Turquoise X found a new life over on the west coast even though he paired with H for a while.
+I do know the male (Turquoise X) made a new life west, even though he paired with the female, Turquoise H, for a while.